Skip to main content

 • Temperature: Ensure a warm, stable room temperature above 60°F.

-• Trimming: Remove yellow or brown leaves with clean, sharp scissors to encourage new growth.
+• Trimming: Remove yellow or brown leaves with clean, sharp scissors to encourage new growth.- Draft Avoidance: Place the plant at least 2–3 feet away from heating or AC vents, drafty windows, or doors to prevent environmental stress.

 Common Issues and Troubleshooting Steps